 Effective October 1, 2012, the bill also authorized the Agency to issue certain veterans' organizations a license for up to five instant ticket lottery machines (ITLM).
 Veterans' organizations in counties on the Eastern Shore and in Montgomery County are not eligible.
 After deductions for commissions and prize payouts, 10% of the proceeds are distributed to the Maryland Veterans Trust Fund and the remainder goes to the general fund.
-An ITLM is an electronic device that dispenses pre-printed instant scratch tickets and utilizes a touchscreen monitor.
-The device scans and validates the barcode on the instant ticket as it is dispensed and displays the result of the ticket on the touchscreen monitor.
+An ITLM is an electronic device that dispenses pre-printed instant scratch tickets and utilizes a touchscreen monitor to show the predetermined results in an entertaining animated display.
+The device scans and validates the barcode on the instant ticket as it is dispensed and displays the result of the ticket on the monitor.
 The device accumulates winnings for the player and prints out a voucher at the conclusion of play that can be redeemed for cash or inserted into another ITLM for continued play.